masaiful/11/posts/2021/this-is-america.md

 > Can’t believe the creators of the monster have lost control of the monster, is there any precedent for this in books or film
 >
 > -- [@DanAmira](https://twitter.com/DanAmira/status/1346904343413465090)

+and

+> “May we never forget the brave Wal-Martyrs, Gravy Seals, Green Buffets, Meal Team Six, Delta Farce, and every other Walmart Warrior of the 1st Methanized Infantile Division who fought in the Great American Inbredsurrection”
+>
+> -- Unknown, via VM

 See also: [Nachkommen](/posts/f7f500f59e795184a53b0c9a36815534)